Using the inReach Satellite Communicator

 I chose the inReach SE (which stands for Screen Edition, since it has a small color LCD screen) because it allows two-way text and email messaging, and because it has global coverage.
-My voyage, completed in October 2015, was a qualifying sail for next July’s Singlehanded Transpac, a solo sailing race between San Francisco and Hanalei Bay, on the island of Kauai.
+My voyage, completed in October 2015, was a qualifying sail for the July 2016 Singlehanded Transpac, a solo sailing race between San Francisco and Hanalei Bay, on the island of Kauai.

 The inReach devices use the Iridium satellite constellation, with pole-to-pole global coverage, Their less expensive competitor, SPOT, uses the Globalstar system, and it covers most of the world, but not the Pacific Ocean region I’ll be crossing next July on my way to Hawaii.
 If you’re traveling on land in North America, SPOT has coverage that will work for you.

 My first task, after purchasing the device, was to go onto the explore.delorme.com web site and create an account.
 Satellite communicators require a subscription, and have quite a few options for plans to choose from (see below).
 You can go with an Annual Plan, a 12-month contract at the lowest monthly rates.
 It’s a good option if you’re going to be using your inReach regularly.